CaliStyle/trailpack-proxy-cart/README.md

 - You can process payments immediately
 - You can send to fulfillment immediately

+`payment_kind`: the type of payment to be made, 'immediate', 'manual'

-`payment_kind`: the type of transactions to create, 'authorize', 'capture', 'sale', or 'manual'
+`transaction_kind`: The type of transaction to create, 'authorize', 'capture', 'sale', or 'manual'

 `payment_details`: an array of payment information, requires a 'gateway' attribute and normally a 'token' or a 'source'

-`fulfillment_kind`: the type of fulfillment to perform, 'immediate', null or blank
+`fulfillment_kind`: the type of fulfillment to perform, 'immediate', 'manual', null or blank

 `billing_address`: an address object or you can leave null if cart has a customer with address